Welding: Arc welding

-These processes use a welding power supply to create and maintain an electric arc between an electrode and the base material to melt metals at the welding point.
-They can use either direct current (DC) or alternating current (AC), and consumable or non-consumable electrodes.
-The welding region is sometimes protected by some type of inert or semi-inert gas, known as a shielding gas, and filler material is sometimes used as well.
+All arc welding processes use a welding power supply to create and maintain an electric arc between an electrode and the base material to melt metals at the welding point.
+They can use alternating current (AC) or direct current (DC).
+For DC welding, the electrode can be connected to the machine's positive terminal (DCEP) or negative terminal (DCEN), changing the current's direction.
+The process and type of electrode used will typically determine the current.